mohandesosama/Building-a-Forward-Planning-Agent/README.md

 - Which algorithm or algorithms would be most appropriate for planning problems where it is important to find only optimal plans?

+## Submission
+Before you can submit your project for review in the classroom, you must run `udacity submit` from the project folder in your terminal.
+(Typically that will be `.../artificial-intelligence/Projects/2_planning/ $`) The script will automatically create a zip archive of the required files (`my_planning_graph.py` and `report.pdf`) and submit your code to a remote server for testing.

+You can only submit a zip archive created by the PA script (even if you're only submitting a partial solution), and you must submit the exact zip file created by the Project Assistant in your classroom for review.
+The classroom verifies the zip file submitted against records on the Project Assistant system; any changes in the file will cause your submission to be rejected.

 ### Additional Search Topics